Project-Books/book-project/STYLEGUIDE.md

 There should be no horizontal alignment.
 While it looks nice and improves readability, it is can be harder to maintain.

+### Optional grouping parentheses: recommended

+Optional grouping parentheses are recommended as they can improve readability.
+It can help when not everyone is clear with certain precedence rules.

 ## Indentation

 ### 4 Spaces, no tabs